White Sands National Park: National monument

 On January 18, 1933, President Hoover designated White Sands National Monument, acting under the authority of the Antiquities Act of 1906.
 The dedication and grand opening was on April 29, 1934.
 Tom Charles became the first custodian of the monument, and the first concessionaire in 1939, operating as White Sands Service Company.
 The visitor center and a nearby comfort station, three ranger residences, as well as three maintenance buildings were constructed of adobe bricks as a Works Progress Administration project starting in 1936 and completed in 1938.
 The original eight adobe buildings and other nearby structures were designated the White Sands National Monument Historic District when they were added to the National Register of Historic Places in 1988.
 The principal architects were Lyle E. Bennett and Robert W. Albers, who also designed NPS buildings together at Casa Grande and Bandelier national monuments.
 Bennett also designed the picnic table shelters at White Sands, the Painted Desert Inn at Petrified Forest, and buildings at Carlsbad Caverns and Mesa Verde national parks.

 F-117s flying over White Sands to a retirement ceremony in Ohio.
 Holloman Air Force Base was its home base from 1992 to 2008.

-The park is completely surrounded by the military installations of White Sands Missile Range and Holloman Air Force Base, and has always had an uneasy relationship with the military.
+The park is surrounded by the military installations of White Sands Missile Range and Holloman Air Force Base, and has always had an uneasy relationship with the military.
 The missile range and air force base were established after the bombing of Pearl Harbor in 1941, with continuing operations after World War II and throughout the Cold War.
 Errant missiles often fell within the park's boundaries, occasionally destroying some of the visitor areas.
 Overflights from Holloman disturbed the tranquility of the area.
 Flight training missions continue over the dunefield, and the park closes temporarily for several hours during missile tests in the adjacent range and cooperative use area on the west side of the park.

 Between 1969 and 1977, 95 oryx were released on the missile range and adjacent areas of the Tularosa Basin by the New Mexico Department of Game and Fish for hunting purposes.
 The oryx, having no natural predators, entered the park and competed with native species for forage.
 Thousands of oryx reside on the missile range presently, though annual hunts have occurred since 1974 to help control and stabilize the population.
 The National Park Service, concerned about the negative effects on native plants and animals within the park, erected a 67 mi long boundary fence in 1996 to prevent oryx from entering.

-Increasingly problematic alcohol abuse by students on spring break in the 1990s led to a ban on the consumption of alcohol.
+Increasingly problematic alcohol abuse by students during spring break in the 1990s led to a ban on the consumption of alcohol.
 The possession of alcohol or alcohol containers is banned throughout the park from February 1 to May 31.